jupicture1/myfirstproject/README.md

-Today is an amazing hot day in London.
+Today is an amazing hot day in Reading.